BikeRadar‘s buyer’s guide to mountain bike groupsets is here to tell you everything you need to know about your bicycle’s components.

 Japanese manufacturer Shimano offers the widest range of groupsets for mountain biking.

-Tourney is available in 6-, 7- and 8-speed systems combined with a triple crankset.
+The groupset is available in 6-, 7- and 8-speed systems combined with triple or double cranksets.

 Altus is the group you’re likely to find on entry-level mountain bikes.
 Courtesy